ocaml-multicore/ocaml5-tutorial/README.md

 ### Fibonacci Number

-Spawned domains can be joined to get their results.
-The program [src/fib.ml](src/fib.ml) computes the nth Fibonacci number.
+We shall use the program to compute the nth Fibonacci number as the running example.
+The program is in [src/fib.ml](src/fib.ml).

 ```ocaml
 let n = try int_of_string Sys.argv.(1) with _ -> 40